2025 Edition · Tech Jobs in Europe

 France

 CV français style.
 Photo common.
-Concise 1 page for most roles.
-Handwritten cover letter for some traditional companies.
+Typically one page for most roles.
+Some traditional companies still expect a handwritten cover letter — know your employer.

 🇸🇪